erizov/Professor/semester_2/lecture_08_structural_patterns/bridge/README.md

 ### Level 4: Real-World Application (Expert)

-10. Design a system that uses Bridge to solve a production issue
+10. Design a system that uses Bridge to tackle a production issue
 11. Create unit tests with 100% code coverage for Bridge
 12. Write a technical blog post explaining Bridge to beginners